GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 }
 ```

-- ixFilePath - the location of the trix ix file
+- `ixFilePath` - the location of the trix ix file
-- ixxFilePath - the location of the trix ixx file
+- `ixxFilePath` - the location of the trix ixx file
-- metaFilePath - the location of the metadata json file for the trix index
+- `metaFilePath` - the location of the metadata json file for the trix index

 ### JBrowse1TextSearchAdapter config

-This is more uncommon, but allows back compatibility with a jbrowse 1 names
+This is more uncommon, but allows back compatibility with a JBrowse1 names
-index created by generate-names.pl
+index created by `generate-names.pl`:

 ```json
 {